-Our assigned Liquid Resources score of baa1 is one notch lower than the a3 Macro-Adjusted score.
+Our assigned Liquid Resources score of baa1 is in line with Macro-Adjusted score.
 Our overall assessment of ARB's liquidity profile reflects the adequate level of liquidity held by ARB to meet its short-term requirements as well as the fact that ARB cannot readily access BoE liquidity lines, unlike peer conventional UK banks.
-ARB maintains a higher level of liquid assets due to Brexit uncertainties as well as to meet a modest level of credit demand during the coronavirus pandemic and subsequent recovery.
 We view liquidity as a strength for the bank, with above-average liquid banking assets/tangible banking assets compared with that of its peers.
-The bank's liquidity is largely made up of HQLA3 and cash on demand and short-term commodity Murabaha and Wakala4 transactions equating to 25% of TBA as of year-end 2019, up from 16% a year earlier.
+The bank's liquidity is largely made up of HQLA2 from the Bank of England ALF and cash on demand and short-term commodity Murabaha and Wakala3 transactions equating to 17% of TBA as of year-end 2021, down from 24% a year earlier.